Wei Harrington

 What to expect

 This is not a “push harder” program.
-It’s a calm structure for adults who want sustainable movement and healthier momentum.
-You’ll build a habit with simple sessions you can repeat—even when life is busy.
+It’s a calm structure for adults who want sustainable movement, better body awareness, and healthier momentum.
+You’ll build a habit with simple sessions you can repeat—even when life is busy, stressful, or low-energy.

 Move

-Gentle, steady practice that supports comfort and consistency.
+Gentle, low-impact practice that supports comfort, mobility, and repeatable daily movement.

 Reset